Last Updated on November 28, 2023 by Louisa

 Jane Eyre is a book about a social criticism with a strong Christian moral core, and some consider it to be ahead of its time because of Jane’s individualistic character.

 The story follows the experiences of its eponymous heroine, Jane Eyre, as she grows to adulthood and falls in love with Mr. Rochester, the master of Thornfield Hall.

-The novel revolutionized prose fiction by being the first to focus on its protagonist’s emotional and spiritual development through an intimate first-person narrative, where actions and events are colored by a psychological intensity.
+The novel revolutionized prose fiction by being the first to focus on its protagonist’s emotional and spiritual development through an intimate first-person narrative, where actions and events are colored by psychological intensity.

 Charlotte Brontë has been called the “forerunner of modern writers” like Proust and Joyce, for her emphasis on the private consciousness.

 The novel approaches themes of class, sexuality, religion, and feminism with nuance and complexity.

 Wuthering Heights is Emily Brontë’s only novel, and to be honest, I found it quite difficult to read – but I know that I am in the minority and it’s regarded as one of the greatest in classic lit so it deserves a spot on my list.

 The story follows Lockwood, the new tenant of Thrushcross Grange, who was forced to seek shelter one night at Wuthering Heights.